AllanCameron/PDFR/CONTRIBUTING.md

 - Indentation is with two spaces.
 - No tabs allowed.
 - The maximum line width is 80 characters.
 No exceptions.
+- All function definitions are seperated by an 80-character comment line as shown in the snippet above, with a brief description commented below, a line break, then the function, followed by a line break then the next comment line.